Which of the following lists correctly represents the seven hiera... | Channels for Pearson+

 1

-Step 1: Understand the Linnaean classification system, which organizes living organisms into hierarchical categories based on shared characteristics.
-The system ranges from the most inclusive (broadest) category to the most specific (narrowest).
+Step 1: Understand the concept of biological classification.
+Biological classification is a system used to organize and categorize living organisms based on shared characteristics.
+The hierarchy ranges from the most inclusive (broadest category) to the most specific (narrowest category).

-Step 2: Recall the seven hierarchical levels of the traditional Linnaean classification system.
-These levels, in order from most inclusive to most specific, are: Kingdom, Phylum, Class, Order, Family, Genus, Species.
+Step 2: Learn the correct order of the seven hierarchical levels of biological classification.
+The standard order is: Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
+Note that 'Domain' is the most inclusive level, added above Kingdom in modern classification systems.

-Step 3: Compare the options provided in the problem to the correct sequence of the Linnaean classification system.
-Look for the option that matches the correct order: Kingdom, Phylum, Class, Order, Family, Genus, Species.
+Step 3: Compare the options provided in the problem.
+Analyze each list to determine if it follows the correct hierarchical order from the most inclusive to the most specific.

-Step 4: Note that some options include terms like 'Division' or 'Variety,' which are not part of the traditional seven levels.
-Additionally, 'Domain' is a broader category introduced later in modern taxonomy, but it is not part of the traditional Linnaean system.
+Step 4: Identify the correct answer.
+The correct sequence is: Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
+This matches the modern classification system used in biology.

-Step 5: Identify the correct answer as the option that lists the seven hierarchical levels in the correct order: Kingdom, Phylum, Class, Order, Family, Genus, Species.
+Step 5: Remember that each level represents a progressively narrower grouping of organisms, with 'Species' being the most specific level, identifying individual organisms that can interbreed and produce viable offspring.

 Watch next